-We used carcass sampling to identify hatchery and wild fish.
+We used carcass sampling to identify hatchery and wild fish based on fin clips and to produce preliminary estimates of pHOS.
 Otoliths are being analyzed to apportion the unclipped or unknown fish (with a partial adipose fin clip or with an indeterminate fin clip status) into wild and hatchery categories.
+These results will be ready in March 2016 and will be used to correct pHOS estimates.
+In the last few years, hatchery fish have accounted for about 3% of the unclipped carcasses, increasing pHOS accordingly.
 Banding patterns are induced in the otoliths of all hatchery spring Chinook during incubation by raising or lowering the water temperature on a set schedule, which results in increases or decreases in the growth rings of otoliths and creates a pattern that can be used to differentiate between hatchery and wild fish (Volk et al. 1999).
 Composition of the spawning population was estimated for survey sections, subbasins, and the Sandy River Basin.

 Age was determined by reading scales to count annuli following the methods described by Borgerson et al. (2014).
-Age composition was estimated by return year and by brood year from scales collected from wild fish recovered during spawning ground surveys in 2014.
+Age composition was estimated by return year and by brood year from scales collected from wild fish recovered during spawning ground surveys.